-Publication: The Registrar shall record the Board's action in the Register of
+Publication: The Registrar shall record the Board's action in the Register of of the Act.

 Licensed Building Practitioners in accordance with section 301(I)(iii)

 In terms of section 318(5) of the Act, the Respondent will be named in this decision, which will be published on the Board's website.